rdviii/ai-policy/ai-policy-2025.md

 [**"AI is a tool to delegate tasks, not understanding"**](https://datatracker.ietf.org/meeting/124/materials/slides-124-rasprg-02-jaime-jimenez-01) Jaime Jiménez, RASPRG at IETF 124, Nov.
 2025

+This is a set of guidelines for [my research group](https://aqua.sfc.wide.ad.jp/) and the classes I am teaching at [Keio's Shonan Fujisawa Campus](https://www.sfc.keio.ac.jp/).
+These guidelines supplement the ITC [Guideline for Generative AI Usage at Keio University](https://www.itc.keio.ac.jp/en/software_ai_guideline.html).

+Artificial intelligence (AI), in its current instantiation, warrants a great deal of caution as AI achieves widespread use.
+It is perhaps the most transformative information technology of our generation, in terms of the impact on society and how humans go about their daily lives, likely even moreso than our own research area of quantum computing and communications.
+Let me spend some time explaining my opinion and how I arrived at it before laying down some actionable rules.
+I hope this will help group members and students to not only understand _what_ to do and not do, but also _why_, and to develop their own mental framework that will stand them in good stead for some time to come.

 I am definitely not an anti-technologist (as evidenced by my career choices), but that doesn't mean I always instantly and unquestioningly accept every new thing that comes down the highway.
 (In fact, I'm often kind of slow to adopt new technology into my daily workflow.)
 As I have gotten older (and more experienced, if not actually wiser), I have come to see that technology is not always an automatic good for society.
 (This is one of the driving reasons for the creation of the [Keio Cyber Civilization Research Center](https://www.ccrc.keio.ac.jp/).)
-Artificial intelligence (AI), in its current instantiation, warrants a great deal of caution as we approach (or have already reached?) widespread use.
-Let me spend some time explaining my opinion before laying down some actionable rules.

 ## Prologue: My Own Thoughts -- Principles and History